-5.Conclusion
+5. Conclusion

 Sustainable agriculture is important in Bangladesh, especially in the northern part, where agriculture is the main driving force of the economy.
 Solar irrigation pumps (SIPs) arean important tool in the ongoing development of agriculture.
-This study parameters impacting farmers' SIP adoption.
-SIP adoption is strongly influenced by and farming experience, education underscoring the importance of knowledge and expertise in adopting new agricultural technologies.
+This study revealed the dynamics of rural technology acceptance by identifying numerous key parameters impacting farmers' SIP adoption.
+SIP adoption is strongly influenced by education and farming experience, underscoring the importance of knowledge and expertise in adopting new agricultural technologies.
 SIP use ishigher among farmers with higher education and experience, highlighting the relevance of human capital in agricultural technological innovation.Positive peer ties also influenced SIP adoption, highlighting the importance of social networks and community interactions in farmers' decisions.SIP adoption is not affected by land size, suggesting that farmers' decisions are not simply based on their activities.

-This emphasizes the necessity for policies and activities that meet farmers' different conditions, regardless needs and of size.Moreover,regional landholding socioeconomic considerations and farming methods limit the study's applicability outside Northern Bangladesh.
+This emphasizes the necessity for policies and activities that meet farmers' different needs and conditions, of landholding size.Moreover,regional regardless socioeconomic considerations and farming methods limit the study's applicability outside Northern Bangladesh.
 In addition, income impacts schooling, and SIP adoption which is ignored in the study.Notwithstanding, increasing SIPs in the Northern Bangladesh could improve agricultural sustainability and reduce the environmental impact of traditional irrigation systems.
 Policymakers, researchers, and development partners should come forward to help the country shifting a more resilient and environmentally friendly agriculture system by addressing adoption determinants.

+Acknowledgement

-Acknowledgement: The authors acknowledge the Institute of Environmental Science (IES), the University of Rajshahi (RU), the Directorate of Secondary and Higher Education (DSHE), and the Ministry of Education for this research work.
+The authors acknowledge the Institute of Environmental Science (IES), the University of Rajshahi (RU), the Directorate of Secondary and Higher Education (DSHE), and the Ministry of Education for this research work.